 - Can of Rotel tomatoes & chiles

-You’ll start by melting your butter in a pot over medium heat, and then adding your onion.
+You’ll start by melting your butter in a pot over medium heat, and then add your onion.
 Yes, I know that onion adds a few extra carbs to this dish overall – but we only use a quarter cup and that little bit sautéed in butter adds quite a depth of flavor.

 Next, you’ll stir in your heavy cream, cheddar, and cream cheese.
 Keep stirring this frequently so everything gets all melty and smooth.

-Lastly, mix in a drained can of Rotel tomatoes with green chiles, and salt, pepper, and cumin.
+Lastly, mix in a drained can of Rotel tomatoes with green chiles, salt, pepper, and cumin.
 Similar to the onion, I recognize that the Rotel adds a few extra carbs.
 You can leave this out if you’d like to nudge down the net carbs, but I love the flavor dynamic with the Rotel in there.